Russian billionaire Roman Abramovich says he will sell English soccer team Chelsea

 During Johnson’s visit to Poland on Tuesday, a Ukrainian activist confronted him over the matter.

 “You’re talking about more sanctions, prime minister.
 But Roman Abramovich is not sanctioned.
 He is in London.
 His children are not in the bombardments.
-His children are there, in London,” Kaleniuk said.
+His children are there, in London,” Daria Kaleniuk said.
 The exchange went viral.

 Johnson has pledged to crack down on “dirty money” in Britain.
 The British government has frozen assets and imposed a travel ban on nine prominent oligarchs and around 130 companies, and say there’s more to come.